Semantic Relations and Deep Learning: Learning semantic relations

-In \citeauthor{Lao2012}'s graph, the edges sourced from textual sources are dependency relations. \newcite{Gardner2013} note that dependency relation names do not contribute semantic information, unlike relations from knowledge repositories.
-Instead of dependency graph representations of texts or text fragments, \citeauthor{Gardner2013} propose to use \tripleverb\ (SVO) triples extracted from texts which parallel \tripleSRT\ triples in knowledge graphs; the link in an SVO triple---the predicate---is a lexicalized relation.
-For connected nodes in the graph built from the knowledge repository, \citeauthor{Gardner2013} add new edges from SVO triples whose arguments match entities in the graph.
+In \citeauthor{Lao2012}'s graph, the edges sourced from textual sources are dependency relations . \newcite{Gardner2013} note that dependency relation names do not contribute semantic information, unlike relations from knowledge repositories .
+Instead of dependency graph representations of texts or text fragments, \citeauthor{Gardner2013} propose to use \tripleverb\ (SVO) triples extracted from texts which parallel \tripleSRT\ triples in knowledge graphs ; the link in an SVO triple---the predicate---is a lexicalized relation.
+For connected nodes in the graph built from the knowledge repository , \citeauthor{Gardner2013} add new edges from SVO triples whose arguments match entities in the graph.
 There is a difficulty, naturally: adding such predicates directly from large-scale data (600 million SVO triples) would cause an explosion in the number of relation types in the graph, and would not catch equivalent expressions.
 That is why the lexicalized predicates are replaced with edge labels, which are latent features.
-These representations are learned by factorizing a $subject \times object$ frequency matrix, built from the SVO data.
+These representations are learned by factorizing a $subject\times object$ frequency matrix, built from the SVO data.

 The follow-up work gets deeper into the semantic territory, and explores a tighter merging of KGs and texts via the similarity among relations and predicates. \newcite{Gardner2014} work with a graph which combines a KG with SVO triples from texts.
-They take advantage of the similarity between edge types to allow a random walk to follow edges semantically similar to the given edge types.
-Nodes sources from texts and KGs are linked by an \rel{alias} relation, which indicates that the two nodes \e{may} point to the same entity.
+They take advantage of the similarity between edge types to allow a random walk to follow edges semantically similar to a given edge type.
+Nodes obtained from texts and KGs are linked by an \rel{alias} relation, which indicates that the two nodes \e{may} point to the same entity.
 Edges between subjects and objects extracted from texts are lexicalized predicates, whose vector representation is computed as in \cite{Gardner2013}.
-To compute the weight corresponding to a path $r_1,\ldots,r_n$ for a given $(source, target)$ node pair, at each step $j$ the algorithm can follow either the exact relation type $r_j$ or another relation type (\ie predicate) close to it in vector space.
+To compute the weight corresponding to a path---a sequence of relations $r_1,\ldots,r_n$---for a given $(source, target)$ node pair, at each step $j$ the algorithm can follow either the exact relation type $r_j$ in the path, or another relation type (\ie predicate) close to it in vector space.
 This allows the score of a ``canonical path'' to combine the score of all (similar) path variations.